klearchos/crate/readme.md

-## Spring Boot application inserting data from a raspberry pi to a CrateDB
+## Spring Boot application inserting data from a raspberry pi to CrateDB

 This project has been used for demonstration purposes during a Java meetup at Thessaloniki (https://www.meetup.com/Thessaloniki-Java-Meetup-Group/events/240809028/)